-You can take out cash at ATM machines, which you'll find on high streets, in banks and at service stations.
+You can take out cash at automatic teller machines (ATM) machines, which you'll find on high streets, in banks and at service stations.
 Some ATM machines charge for withdrawal.
 To change money, head to a Post Office or major bank.
 For more information, read our guide to currency in Wales.

 Wales is a polite, friendly and patriotic country.
 Its people are welcoming and they uphold most of the etiquette practices that the rest of the UK follows, such as queuing and saying 'please' or 'thank you'.

 You are not obliged to tip in Wales, but if you think the service you've received has been very good you can leave a little extra (10% of the bill is considered more than enough).
 Some restaurants add an optional service charge to the bill, but if you do not want to pay it you can ask for it to be removed.

 You can post letters and parcels at branches of the Post Office.
 Some newsagents sell books of stamps for posting things within the UK, while Post Office branches sell individual stamps and international stamps.
 Find your nearest Post Office branch online.